 Tea party is a special thing that doesn't get old.
 Make your friends anticipate it even more by making handmade invitations that will set the theme for your party.
-Mine were inspired by summer, hats, fresh exotic fruits and flowers, and some tropics!
+Mine were inspired by summer, hats, fresh exotic fruits and flowers, and bright colours!

 The envelopes were originally simply white.
 But I decided to make them handmade and happy by some bright watercolour!